What Is Alopecia Areata? One Type of Hair Loss Explained

 Hair loss can be a painful topic, but knowledge is power.
 Learning more about the different types of hair loss can help you better understand your personal situation and effective ways to approach it.

-Read on to understand the different alopecia areata causes, impacts and treatments.
+Read on to understand the different alopecia areata causes, impacts and discover natural hair wellness products.

 What Is Alopecia Areata, Exactly?

 Alopecia is a general medical term for hair loss, and alopecia areata — also known as AA — is a specific type of hair loss that is most commonly characterized by round coin-sized patches of hair loss.
 While this patchy balding often happens on the scalp, it can also happen on the face and body.